Sciebo-RDS/Sciebo-RDS/getting-started/minikube-embedded/README.md

 Note that this method is fairly brittle; as soon as k8s restarts some pod's container, the patches will be lost.
-To make the changes more permanent, they should be added to the images that k8s has available to run its containers.
+To make the changes more permanent, they should be added to the images that k8s has available to run its containers, as described above.
 This method is only suited for Python patches, that do not need compilation or transpilation;
 for js or rust of go patches, we'd need to rebuild the docker images.